Tímea Babos: Singles

 After years of weak singles performances, Babos, at the opening week, reached semifinal which she lost to Alison Riske.
 Followed by second round of the Australian Open, quarterfinal of the St. Petersburg Trophy and third round of the Premier 5 Qatar Open.
 At the Miami Open, she reached the round of 16 for the first time at some Premier 5/Mandatory tournament, missing her chance to reach the quarterfinal, losing to Angelique Kerber.
 She continued, reaching the quarterfinal at the Katowice Open and semifinal at the Morocco Open.
 At the Italian Open, she beat Venus Williams in the second round, before losing to Madison Keys.
 In early August, she advanced to the Brasil Cup final, but lost to Irina-Camelia Begu.
 She then reached her first Premier 5 quarterfinal at the Cincinnati Open, losing there to fourth seed Garbiñe Muguruza.
 At the US Open, she reached third round for the first time at major event in singles, but then was defeated by seed Simona Halep.
 So she made her top 30 debut, and in the following week, she climbed to her career-high singles ranking of 25.
 In her last two singles tournaments, Babos reached the quarterfinal at the Kremlin Cup and then qualified for the first time for the year-end WTA Elite Trophy.
 However, she lost in her round-robin group to Bacsinszky and Zhang Shuai.

 Doubles

 The season also was successful in doubles.
 In the United States, Babos reached the semifinals at the Premier Mandatory Indian Wells Open, followed with the final at the same-category Miami Open, where she ended runner-up.
-In July, she reached another Grand Slam final at Wimbledon.
+In July, she reached another major final at Wimbledon.
 This time partnering with Shvedova, she lost to Serena and Venus Williams.
 At Premier 5 tournaments, she also did quite well, reaching quarterfinals at four out of five tournaments.
 For the second time in a row, she qualified for the WTA Finals.
 Format of competition had changed, having eliminated round-robin group at first.
 Babos alongside Shvedova lost in the first round to Lucie Šafářová and Bethanie Mattek-Sands.
 It was her first season without a doubles title since 2012.